terraform-ibm-modules/terraform-ibm-satellite/examples/satellite-vmware/README.md

 Other input information can be found in variables.tf TODO: link this

 ## Networking configuration
-Networking environments can vary quite a bit.
-This section details what is needed in the [VMware Solutions Shared environment on IBM Cloud](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview).
+This section details what is needed in a [VMware Solutions Shared environment on IBM Cloud](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview) environment.
 [The Satellite documentation](https://cloud.ibm.com/docs/satellite?topic=satellite-getting-started), can be consulted for more details about what is generally needed.

-Before attempting to run the example, the following must be created:
+Before attempting to run the example, the following must be created in the virtual data center:
 - A routed VDC network
 - An edge gateway, configured with **Distributed Routing** enabled.
 This network should also be **configured with DHCP**.
 Add a DHCP pool with IP addresses from the previously created VDC network, and **enable DHCP**.

 When running this example, supply the name of the routed VDC network as `dhcp_network_name`.
-The edge gateway is optionally provided as `vdc_edge_gateway_name`.
+The edge gateway is **optionally** provided as `vdc_edge_gateway_name`.
 The following will be configured by the example:
 - Virtual machines will use the `dhcp_network_name` network, with IPs from the DHCP pool.
 - If the `vdc_edge_gateway_name` is provided, firewall rules will be created for full outbound connectivity from the VDC network.
 - If the `vdc_edge_gateway_name` is provided, an SNAT rule will be created for mapping to an external IP.

 ## Compute Details
 This example creates Red Hat CoreOS virtual machines for use with IBM Cloud Satellite.
-A Red Hat CoreOS v4 image must be available in the VMWare environment.Provide its ID in the variable `rhcos_template_id`.
+A Red Hat CoreOS v4 image must be available in the VMWare environment.
+Provide its ID in the variable `rhcos_template_id`.

 The example will create 3 different sizes of virtual machines: